NextQuill: Causal Preference Modeling for Enhancing LLM Personalization: Conclusion

 \section{Conclusion}

 We introduce \methodnameshort, a novel causal preference modeling framework for LLM personalization that attributes and aligns user-specific signals through token-level causal effect estimation.
 By explicitly modeling both model-side and data-side preference pathways, \methodnameshort enables targeted, interpretable supervision aligned with true user preferences.
 Unlike prior methods that uniformly fit all predictions and target tokens, our approach aligns model-internal causal effects with preference-bearing supervision signals, allowing the model to learn \textit{what} to adapt and \textit{where} to focus.
 Experiments across diverse benchmarks confirm the effectiveness of \methodnameshort in improving personalized generation performance.
+We provide a detailed discussion of the limitations in Appendix~\ref{appx:limitation}.